stackbit-projects/super-zucchini-00024/src/pages/index.md

         media_width: fifty
       - title: "Secured, on time and reliable\_\U0001F512"
         content: >
+          No need to sign up !
 Your data is stored on our secure servers and deleted after one month.
 Be assured that no one will ever read your mail.
         actions:
           - label: Learn More
             url: /style-guide